Board of management

 Dawn Matthews

-Dawn is a HR & OD professional with 15 years’ experience at senior level.
-She currently heads up the shared HR and Traded service at the Royal Borough of Kingston, which provides a range of central HR services to the London Borough of Sutton, Sutton Housing Partnership and a variety of schools across several Boroughs in South West London.
+Dawn is a HR & OD professional with 19 years’ experience at senior level, and is a member of the Chartered Institute of Personnel and Development.
+Dawn currently heads up the shared HR and Traded service at the Royal Borough of Kingston, which provides a range of central HR services to the London Borough of Sutton, Sutton Housing Partnership and a variety of schools across several Boroughs in South West London.
 Prior to this Dawn was a Senior Consultant and supported a range of clients in the housing and not-for-profit sectors with executive and non-executive recruitment, using her HR expertise to help influence the composition of executive teams and Boards.

 Linmora Blair

-Linmora is the head of temporary accommodation at Homes for Haringey and has over 25 years' experience working in Housing.
-Linmora completed a degree in Housing Management and Development, post graduate diploma in leadership, mentoring and coaching and her Master's in Business Administration, she is a corporate member of CIH.
+Linmora is Director of Housing at London Borough of Sutton and has over 25 years' experience working in Housing.
+Linmora has a degree in Housing Management and Development, post graduate diploma in leadership, mentoring and coaching and a Master's in Business Administration.
+She is a corporate member of CIH.

-Linmora is passionate about resident involvement, promoting equality and diversity piloting new delivery models and partnership working. is committed to improving the standard of living for all residents.
-She has led purchase and repair programmes to deliver 400 private rented sector homes in East London in collaboration with Local Authorities and housing providers and Linmora has also spearheaded several initiatives aimed at reducing the number of homeless families in temporary housing.
+Linmora is passionate about resident involvement, promoting equality and diversity, piloting new delivery models and partnership working.
+She is committed to improving the standard of living for all residents.
+She has led purchase and repair programmes to deliver 400 private rented sector homes in east London in collaboration with Local Authorities and housing providers and Linmora has also spearheaded several initiatives aimed at reducing the number of homeless families in temporary housing.

 Rebekah Ryder